- About BNC

 - Textbook Lending Program

-Our lending program for Fall term begins the Monday of week 0.
+Our lending library for Fall term begins the Monday of week 0.
 During Winter and Spring term our program begins Monday of week 1.
 Students need a current OSU ID to check out textbooks.

 Local Ecampus students are able to check out textbooks if they can physically come to Champinefu Lodge to do so.
 BNC cannot ship course materials.